mamcer/mamcer.github.io/_posts/2022-02-20-intel-stick.md

 ### Etc

-I have hosted [cookme](https://github.com/mamcer/cookme) a little application to add and see recipes that I wrote in Go with a SQLite database during the most restrictive stage of the pandemic in 2020
+I hosted little applications like [cookme](https://github.com/mamcer/cookme) an application to add and see recipes that I wrote in Go with a SQLite database during the most restrictive stage of the pandemic in 2020

 Also I have made available some mp3 files through a shared folder

 Using [youtube-dl](https://youtube-dl.org/) I have downloaded several official videos and live performances of my favourite artists and songs.
 During some tasks like cleanup or exercise I can easily play them on the TV with mplayer like having my own curated old music TV channel

 Alternatively you can install deluge and deluge-web to download torrent files.
-In any case download is quick but copy files out of the stick trough the network is very slow also the limited disk space doesn't makes his option very interesting
+In any case download is quick but copy files out of the stick trough the network is very slow also the limited disk space doesn't makes this option very interesting

 ## Resources